-Dr. John Clare recently received his Ph.D. from the University of Wisconsin and will join the lab in Feb.
+Dr. John Clare recently received his Ph.D. from the University of Wisconsin and joined the lab in Feb.
 2021 to work on the Grinnell Resurvey Project.

 Postdoctoral researcher Eric Riddell is now Assistant Professor Eric Riddell of Iowa State University in the Dept. of Ecology, Evolution and Organismal Biology.